 View/download FSA Reimbursement Claim Form

-the availability of a Cafeteria/Flex Plan.
+a Cafeteria/Flex Plan.
 This voluntary plan is available to ALL clergy and lay employees that work for the Episcopal Church in Iowa and receive compensation for 20 or more hours per week.
 There is a $9 per month administration fee per employee (the savings in employer payroll taxes may cover this cost for lay employees).
 Because the FSA is based on a calendar year, employees participating must submit a new enrollment form every year.

 In order to participate: